samrocketman/home-assistant-decrypt-backup/README.md

 # Requirements

+Set `HASSIO_PASSWORD` environment variable with your backup password.

+    export HASSIO_PASSWORD
+    read -ersp password: HASSIO_PASSWORD

+:white_check_mark: No additional requirements if using [self-contained binary](go-hassio-tar/README.md).

+Otherwise, if you decide to use the shell script you'll need.

 - Bash
 - OpenSSL
 - BSD or GNU core utils; or BusyBox

-Set `HASSIO_PASSWORD` environment variable with your backup password.

-    export HASSIO_PASSWORD
-    read -ersp password: HASSIO_PASSWORD

 # Examples